-There is no need to pick up apples that have fallen to the ground because they are very fragile and usually only last a few days.
+There is no need to pick up and store apples that have fallen to the ground because they are very fragile and usually only last a few days.
 They should be eaten quickly or made into a clafoutis, a crumble or even jam.

 You have to pick the apples from the tree but, be careful, you have to choose them well and do this operation in dry weather, the fruit must be dry.
 Avoid picking them in the rain or in dewy weather, which promotes mold growth.

 - Choose apples that are not too ripe or too green, color is also an indicator.
 For some varieties, the color of the seeds may also be an indication.
 They must be black or brown.